Gizmo091/sonarr--customlist--betaseries.com/README-DOCKER.md

 ## Data Persistence

-Configuration and cache data are stored in Docker volumes and persist between container restarts.
+Configuration and cache data are stored in the `./data` directory on your host machine and persist between container restarts.
+This directory will be created automatically when the container starts.

 ## Updating